GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 ---

 This document provides an overview of the Chrome Web Store review process and the enforcement actions that are taken when an extension violates the Chrome Web Store's policies.
+The enforcement practices described in this document are accurate as of the document's last updated date and are subject to change without notification.

 See [Lifecycle of a Chrome Web Store item][doc-lifecycle] for an overview of how reviews fit in the lifecycle.